radiovisual/netstats/readme.md

 ### netstats(port)

-Get the netstat activity on a given port
-Returns: `Promise`
+Returns a promise carrying the output array of line items.

 ### port

 Type: `number`
-Required
+*Required*

 The port number you are enquiring about.